 A director can own shares in the company but this is not mandatory.
 They also do not have to be employed by the company and they have remuneration rights, as decided during the general shareholder’s meeting.

 Company directors have civil liability and criminal liability towards the company, as such:

--criminal liability: criminal offences like breaching the obligations towards the Luxembourg tax authorities or criminal offences in case of bankruptcy (under certain conditions) and other mismanagement acts.
+- criminal liability: criminal offenses like breaching the obligations towards the Luxembourg tax authorities or criminal offenses in case of bankruptcy (under certain conditions) and other mismanagement acts.

 Another legal entity can also be appointed as a member of the Board of Directors but in this case, it must appoint a permanent representative in charge of the execution of this mission in the name and on behalf of the corporation.
 This representative is subject to the same conditions and the same responsibilities as if he were an individual without bringing prejudice to the legal entity that he/she represents.
 Executive Board members are appointed for a period determined by the statutes not exceeding six years.
 They may be reappointed.
 In case of vacancy of a member of the Board, the remaining members, unless otherwise provided in the bylaws, have the right to temporarily fill such vacancy.